faridsolgi/PersianDateMultiplatform/README.md

 You can also get the library from Maven Central: [PersianDateTime on Maven Central](https://central.sonatype.com/namespace/io.github.faridsolgi) or clone and include the library module directly.

+### Support for Kotlinx Serialization

+If you also add the [kotlinx-serialization](https://github.com/Kotlin/kotlinx.serialization) library to your project, PersianDateTime supports `@Serializable`.